dealingwith/daniel-industries/_writings/east-district.md

 Just then, Tris heard a faint popping sound from behind him, and a hole appeared in the horse leader’s forehead.
 Then more popping sounds, and more holes in foreheads.
 The front half-dozen Horsefolk gang members fell to the floor.

 The rest of the gang turned and ran, and Tris heard no more popping as he watched them disappear into the crowds of the district.
 Slowly people emerged from the stalls and buildings and began dragging the lifeless bodies of the Horsefolk away.
-He had never seen anything like this in all his years in the district, yet these people were acting like they were simply cleaning up after a particularly busy day.
+He had never seen anything like it in all his years in the district, yet these people were acting like they were simply cleaning up after a particularly busy day.
 Soon, most of the bodies had disappeared.
 Tris realized there was very little blood.
 He turned and looked at Bissell in disbelief.
 Bissell smiled.

 “Care for some tea?”
 Bissell asked as an old woman splashed a bucket of soapy water across the street.

+---

 "I'm not a fighter.
 I'm certainly not a killer."
-Tris was still waiting for his tea to cool off enough to sip and was blurting out his primary anxiety about this new “opportunity”.
-When he thought about sharing it with anyone, he called it an opportunity and used his fingers to make air quotes as he said it.
+Tris was still waiting for his tea to cool off enough to sip and was blurting out his primary anxiety about this new opportunity.

 “Oh, no, Bunnymen never kill.”
 Bissell replied.